 Tea lovers can choose the perfect brewing temperature at the touch of a button, with options for green tea, white tea, oolong and black tea.
 There’s also a coffee button, so you can heat water to the perfect temperature for pour-over coffee.
 With all these hot drink options, the kettle is sure to keep everyone in the house happy.

 The simple aesthetic and multiple color options make this kettle the perfect choice for lovers of sleek and contemporary design.
 But, it’s not all form over function though — the gooseneck spout is designed for precision pouring, making it the ideal electric kettle for pour over coffee aficionados.
+This is the kettle one of our editors bought for all his tea- and coffee-drinking.

 It’s packed with features and reviewers love the keep warm setting which will maintain a set water temperature for up to an hour.
 The easy dial control allows you to set the kettle to heat the water to any temperature between 135 – 212oF giving the most precise temperature control of all the kettles on this list.
 The LCD display on the base shows the real-time temperature inside the kettle as it heats and once you’ve poured the hot water over your coffee or tea bag, the built-in brew stopwatch gives you a quick and convenient way of timing your brew or extraction.
 What more could you want from a kettle?